Bunyawat Witthayalai School

-Bunyawat Witthayalai (Thai: โรงเรียนบุญวาทย์วิทยาลัย) is the first public and biggest secondary school in Lampang, Thailand.
-It has also long been recognized among top high schools in the northern region and has often been placed in top ten of the national high school ranking over the recent decade.
+Bunyawat Witthayalai (Thai: โรงเรียนบุญวาทย์วิทยาลัย) is the first public and biggest secondary school in Lampang, Thailand, and is the largest school in the northern region.
+It has also long been recognized among top high schools in the northern region and has often been placed in the top ten of the national high school ranking over the recent decade.

 From the statistical survey in 2009, the school was ranked in the 5th biggest high school table in Thailand in terms of student body with number of 4869 students.

 “Bunyawat Witthayalai” was named after Prince Bunyawat Wongmanit, the last ruling Prince of Lampang, hereditary successor of Chet Ton Dynasty of Lanna Kingdom before occupation of Kingdom of Siam.
 The school was officially opened by King Vajiravudh (Rama VI) when he was Siamese crown prince on 26 November 1905.

 Nowadays, Bunyawat Witthayalai is situated on Hauwiang Road on area of approximately 18 acres adjacent to central downtown Lampang.
 It provides secondary education from Matthayom 1 -6 (grade 7-12 equivalently) with 8 study plans in high school level including Sciences-Mathematics, Sciences-Mathematics-Japanese, Mathematics-English, English-French, English-German, English-Chinese, English-Japanese and English-Thai-Social Science.

 The colours of school are red-and-white with the Pali motto “Sammā Vāyametheva Puriso” which means “Embrace humanity; let kindness guide your action.”